 Queensland is the fortunate custodian of five world heritage listed sites: the Great Barrier Reef, Fraser Island, the Wet Tropics, Goondwana Rainforests, and the Riversleigh World Heritage site.
 These sites are not only unique and naturally beautiful but also environmentally sensitive.

-Queensland is Australia’s second largest tourism market after New South Wales, accounting for 24.6 per cent of the national tourism output and employing around 130 900 people.
+Queensland is Australia’s second largest tourism market after New South Wales, accounting for 23.3 per cent of the national tourism output and employing around 151,100 people in 2017–18.
 Our world heritage sites are a cornerstone of the tourism industry, some attracting increasing numbers of visitors.

-The Department of Environment and Science is responsible for protecting these sites.
-Queensland Parks and Wildlife Service is responsible for the day-to-day management of the sites, while promoting tourism is managed by a range of public sector agencies.
-In 2016, Queensland Parks and Wildlife Service (then a unit in the former Department of National Parks, Sport and Racing) released the Government’s Ecotourism Plan 2016–20.
+The Department of Environment and Science is responsible for the protection of these sites.
+Its Queensland Parks and Wildlife Service is responsible for the day-to-day management of the sites while promoting tourism is managed by a range of public sector agencies.
+In 2016, Queensland Parks and Wildlife Service (then a unit in the former Department of National Parks, Sport and Racing) released the Queensland Ecotourism Plan 2016–2020.

-This audit will examine how effectively the state’s tourism and environmental agencies are managing tourism and environmental priorities for Queensland’s world heritage listed sites.
+This audit will assess how effectively the state’s tourism and environmental agencies are managing tourism and environmental priorities for Queensland’s World Heritage listed sites.

 - Department of Natural Resources, Mines and Energy